Harvard Crimson men's ice hockey: Recent history

 Bill Cleary ended his tenure as head coach at the conclusion of the 1989–90 season to become the director of athletics.
-In his 19 seasons as head coach for the program he won 324 games and took the Crimson to the NCAA Tournament nine times, the Frozen Four on seven occasions, and the first National Championship for Harvard.
+In his 19 seasons as head coach for the program he won 324 games and took the Crimson to the NCAA Tournament nine times, the Frozen Four on seven occasions, and the first national championship for Harvard.
 The ECAC regular season championship, the Cleary Cup, is named in honor of the former Harvard player, coach, and Olympian for his efforts to form the conference.
 Longtime assistant Ronn Tomassoni was named head coach for the following season.
 In his first season as head coach on February 1, 1992, Tomassoni guided Harvard to the program's 1,000 win when it defeats Union, 7–3.

 In 1993 the team returned to the NCAA Tournament for the first time since their championship in 1989.
 The Crimson lost in double overtime to Northern Michigan 2–3.
 Harvard returned to the NCAA the following season in 1994 and advanced to the Frozen Four with a 7–1 win over New Hampshire.
 In the NCAA semifinal the Crimson fell to Lake Superior State 3–2 in overtime. finishing the year a record of 24–5–4.
 The appearance in the 1994 Frozen Four was the last of the program to date.

 Mark Mazzoleni became the tenth coach in program history on July 16, 1999.
 Under Mazzoleni the Crimson reached the NCAA Tournament three straight seasons in 2001–02, 2002–03, and 2003–04.
 The streak was extended to five straight seasons, tying a program high, by Ted Donato in 2004–05 and 2005–06.

-Adam Fox played for the team as a freshman for the 2016–17 season, led all NCAA defensemen in the nation with 40 points, and led all NCAA defensemen and all NCAA freshmen skaters in assists with 34, as he played 35 games.
+Adam Fox played for the team as a freshman for the 2016–17 season, led all NCAA defensemen with 40 points, and led all NCAA defensemen and all NCAA freshmen skaters in assists with 34, as he played 35 games.
 He was named 2017 ECAC Rookie of the Year and Ivy League Rookie of the Year.
 In his junior 2018–19 season, he was the top scoring player and defenseman in the country with 1.45 points per game.
 He led the NCAA in assists, while also setting school single-season records for assists by a defenseman.
 Fox also broke the school record for points by a Harvard defenseman in one season, set by Mark Fusco in 1983.